SeanMcP/seanmcp.com/src/articles/astro-and-release-velocity.md

 description:
   Astro is a great framework, but it's frequent updates are overwhelming
 tags:
+  - Articles
   - Astro
   - Software Engineering
 date: 2024-05-17T21:12-0400
 verse:
 ---